BMILAB/vizAPA/README.md

 This tutorial takes a `PACdataset` object storing a list of poly(A) sites and BAM files as input and describes full usages of series function related to `vizTracks` in `vizAPA`.

 ### Read_PAC_data_from_Sierra
-This documentation describes how to use `Sierra` to detect poly(A) sites from single-cell RNA-seq data, read the poly(A) sites data from `Sierra`, and then analyze it with `vizAPA`.
+This documentation describes how to use [Sierra](https://github.com/VCCRI/Sierra/wiki/Sierra-Vignette) to detect poly(A) sites from single-cell RNA-seq data, read the poly(A) sites data from `Sierra`, and then analyze it with `vizAPA`.
 We used single-cell RNA sequencing data from peripheral blood mononuclear cells (PBMCs) for demonstration.
-The specific procedure for Sierra identification and quantification of poly(A) sites can be found in:[Sierra](https://github.com/VCCRI/Sierra/wiki/Sierra-Vignette)

 ### Read_PACs_data_from_scAPAtrap
-This documentation describes how to use vizAPA to visualize poly(A) sites (pAs) identified from `scAPAtrap`.
-Here we used scRNA-seq data from peripheral blood mononuclear cells (PBMCs) for demonstration.
-Please follow the tutorial of [scAPAtrap](https://github.com/BMILAB/scAPAtrap/) first to identify pAs from scRNA-seq.
-The output of scAPAtrap is an RDA file containing a pA (i.e., peak in scAPAtrap) list with peaks' meta data and peaks' count data.
+This documentation describes how to use vizAPA to visualize poly(A) sites (pAs) identified from [scAPAtrap](https://github.com/BMILAB/scAPAtrap/).

 ## Citation